Off-Narrative-Labs/Tuxedo/README.md

 #### Database

-PR [#136](https://github.com/Off-Narrative-Labs/Tuxedo/pull/136) removed RocksDB for ParityDB.
+PR [#136](https://github.com/Off-Narrative-Labs/Tuxedo/pull/136) set ParityDB as the default database instead of RocksDB.
 This choice is unopinionated, it was made simply because RocksDB takes longer time to compile and adds unnecessary dependencies for our current use case.
-Developers are free to use any database they want.
+Developers are free to use RocksDB instead by building the node with the feature flag `rocksdb`.

 ### Wallet